Chronic Heart Failure and Qualifying for Disability Benefits

 - Loss of appetite, nausea

-- Chest x-rays
+- Chest pain

 - The heart’s left ventricular end diastolic dimension is larger than 6.0.

-- A left atrium of 4.5 cm or larger;
+- A left atrium of 4.5 cm or larger; and

-- The inability to perform an exercise tolerance test (ETT) at a workload equivalent to 5 METs (metabolic equivalent) or less; MET is the amount of oxygen consumed while sitting at rest; one MET is the energy it takes to sit quietly; or
+- The inability to perform an exercise tolerance test (ETT) at a workload equivalent to 5 METs (metabolic equivalent) or less.
+MET is the amount of oxygen consumed while sitting at rest; one MET is the energy it takes to sit quietly; or

 - Persistent symptoms of heart failure that severely limit activities of daily living; or